You Owe Money —

 - attend two counselling sessions;

-- advise the trustee in writing of any address changes; and
+- advise the LIT in writing of any address changes; and

-- generally assist the trustee in administering the proposal.
+- generally assist the LIT in administering the proposal.

-- The trustee will set up a meeting of creditors where creditors will vote to accept or reject the proposal.
-At the meeting of creditors, the trustee must also present the creditors with an estimate of what the creditors would realize under a bankruptcy compared with the amount they are being offered under the proposal.
+- The LIT will set up a meeting of creditors where creditors will vote to accept or reject the proposal.
+At the meeting of creditors, the LIT must also present the creditors with an estimate of what the creditors would realize under a bankruptcy compared with the amount they are being offered under the proposal.

 - If at least 66.6 percent (two thirds) in dollars and 50 percent plus one in number of eligible creditors who vote approve the proposal, the proposal is accepted by the creditors.
 The proposal must then be approved by the Court.